icoloma/dotfiles/README.md

 ## Start reading

-You should start with .functions, .aliases and .gitconfig.
+You should start with `.functions`, `.aliases` and `.gitconfig`.
 Good stuff.

-~/.extra will contain anything that you don't want to commit back to the git repo.
+`~/.extra` will contain anything that you don't want to commit back to the git repo.

 If you decide to install fasd (you should!) it pays off to read [the one-page documentation](https://github.com/clvv/fasd).